hbSrujana/Waste-Classification-Using-CNN/README.md

 - **Model Architecture**:
   - Three convolutional layers with ReLU activation and max-pooling.
   - Fully connected layers with dropout for regularization.
-  - Final output layer using sigmoid activation for binary classification.
+  - Final output layer using softmax activation for binary classification.

 - **Training Process**:
   - Compiled the model using Adam optimizer and binary cross-entropy loss.